Omri-Goldstein/twitter-analyzer-and-generator/README.md

 Then run `python main.py`

 In order to get the tweets and build the network graph, set 'get_tweets=True'.
-If you have already got your texts of interets, you can set it to False (and edit the `config.py` file accordingly).
+If you have already got your texts of interest, you can set it to False (and edit the `config.py` file accordingly).

 Set `train_model=True` to finetune a language model based on the training configs.
 If you have already saved the models, this can be set to False.